ShabuShabu/Abseil/README.md

 - Extract tests from original package
 - Make it easier to configure
 - Publish to Packagist
-- Add a middleware to check for [valid headers](https://jsonapi.org/format/#content-negotiation-servers)
+- Add a middleware to check for and set [valid headers](https://jsonapi.org/format/#content-negotiation-servers)
 - Enjoy rock star status and live the good life

 ## Installation

-You can eventually install the package via composer (:bangbang: once it has been published to Packagist...):
+You will eventually be able to install the package via composer (:bangbang: once it's been published to Packagist...):

 ```
 $ composer require shabushabu/abseil